Self Employed Mortgages with just 6 months’ accounts.

 Short Trading History

+For new business owners, securing contracts or showing steady income streams can compensate for a shorter track record.
 Obtaining a self-employed mortgage in the UK is achievable with careful planning.
 By understanding lender requirements, organising your finances, and seeking expert advice, you can secure a mortgage that aligns with your needs.